 The External Auditors attended two (2) out of four (4) of the Audit Committee meetings held to review the Quarterly Results and the financial statements.
+The Audit Committee was satisfied with the External Auditors' technical competency and audit independence.

 RECOGNISE AND MANAGE RISKS